New South Wales Hunter railcar

-The Hunter Railcars are a class of diesel multiple unit operated by NSW TrainLink on the Hunter Line in New South Wales, Australia.
+The Hunter railcars (J sets), are a class of diesel multiple unit (DMU) operated by Sydney Trains on the Hunter Line in New South Wales, Australia.
 Built by UGL Rail between November 2006 and September 2007, they initially operated for CityRail.
+The railcars have received only one refurbishment in their years of service.
+This changed their livery from CityRail, to NSW TrainLink.

 History

 In 2001, the Government of New South Wales called for tenders for seven two-carriage railcar sets to replace the remaining 620/720 railcars on Hunter Line services, with a contract awarded to Goninan in 2002.

 Each set comprises two powered cars with one having a toilet.
 The first set entered service on 23 November 2006, operating a small number of Newcastle to Telarah services on Thursday and Fridays only.
 The second set entered service on 8 January 2007 also operating a limited number of services.
 By September 2007, all seven had entered service.
 They operate services from Newcastle to Dungog and Scone alongside the Endeavours.

 All sets passed from CityRail to NSW TrainLink with the Hunter line services in July 2013.
 In 2014/15, they received refurbished seats, improved toilet facilities, anti-graffiti interior paint and NSW TrainLink vinyls.